Silverwolf90/inconsolata-js-ligatures/README.md

 This is the font of Inconsolata with some ligatures mostly only useful for people writing JavaScript.
 There are a few other modifications in addition to the ligatures.
 All the ligatures were originally taken from [Fira Code](https://github.com/tonsky/FiraCode) although I made some slight modifications.

-I've never used FontForge before and I kind of stumbled through the program, so it's  more than likely I didn't do stuff according to best practices but it seems to work (on Windows 7 in Atom).
+I've never used FontForge before and I kind of stumbled through the program, so it's  more than likely I didn't do stuff according to best practices but it seems to work (on Windows 7 in Atom, untested anywhere else).

 ### Ligatures